Number of people drinking alcohol at ‘hazardous levels’ up by a third

 She warned there were potentially serious dangers involved in drinking at this level regularly, including “the beginnings of liver disease, cancer of the mouth or throat, strokes, heart disease, brain damage and nervous system damage”.
 In addition to the dangers to a person’s physical health, this level of drinking could take a toll on their mental health.
 Symptoms include depression, higher levels of anxiety, and difficulties with work and relationships.

 The current UK guidelines advise both men and women keep their alcohol intake below 14 units a week; a pint of 5.2% strength beer contains three units, while a small 125ml glass of wine has 1.5 units.
+However, these alcohol consumption statistics highlight that many people exceed these recommendations.

 A combination of factors contributed to the increase in alcohol consumption during the pandemic.
 Charlotte explained that in the early stages of lockdown, many people became bored and frustrated, and wanted something to soothe these feelings.
 But when people drink to ‘get through’ something, the alcohol is being used as a type of medication.